-Parameter Meaning Unit Min Max Default

-initiates single-message mode.

-WBM_OPCOM_LVL Controls whether bitmap messages are provided to the operator console: 0 means messages are turned off; 1 means messages are provided when bitmaps are started, deleted, and renamed, and when the SCS message mode (buffered or single) changes; 2 means that all messages for a setting of 1 are provided along with detailed messages for debugging purposes. n/a 0 2 1
+Parameter Meaning Unit Min Max 1 Default WBM_MSG_INT In single-message mode, the time interval msec between assessment of the most suitable bitmap message mode.
+In buffered-message mode, the maximum time (in milliseconds) that a message waits before it is sent. msec 10 2 1 3 -1 2 100 3 10 2 7 3 WBM_MSG_UPPER The upper threshold for the number of messages sent during the test interval (calculated in 100 millisecond windows) that initiates buffered-message mode. msgs/ interval 0 -1 80 WBM_MSG_LOWER The lower threshold for the number of messages sent during the test interval (calculated in 100 millisecond windows) that initiates single-message mode. msgs/ interval 0 -1 20 WBM_OPCOM_LVL Controls whether bitmap messages are provided to the operator console: 0 means messages are turned off; 1 means messages are provided when bitmaps are started, deleted, and renamed, and when the SCS message mode (buffered or single) changes; 2 means that n/a 0 2 1

+Parameter Meaning Unit Min Max 1 Default

+all messages for a setting

+of 1 are provided along

+with detailed messages for

+debugging purposes.

-The maximum value of -1 corresponds to the maximum positive value that can be represented by a longword.
+1The maximum value of -1 corresponds to the maximum positive value that can be represented by a longword.